lovebarnowls/completeimage2/static/Readme.txt

 Auditing should be enable to allow the security team to determine who tries to log into the system.

-Critical services: SSH APACHE JOHN RKHUNTER
+Critical services: SSH APACHE VIM SQLITE3